 The classification experiment shows that the path kernel significantly outperformed the global alignment kernel when noise in the sequence became significant.
-Looking at the feature space, depicted in Figure 4, we see that the path kernel encodes a feature space having more clearly defined clusters corresponding to the different waveforms.
+Looking at the feature space, depicted in Fig. 4, we see that the path kernel encodes a feature space having more clearly defined clusters corresponding to the different waveforms.
 Additionally, the clusters also have a simpler structure.
-This signifies that the path kernel should be better suited for generalisation purposes, where it is beneficial to have a large continuous region of support which gracefully describes the variations in the data - rather than working in a space that barely separates the classes.
+This signifies that the path kernel should be better suited for generalisation purposes, where it is beneficial to have a large continuous region of support which gracefully describes the variations in the data-rather than working in a space that barely separates the classes.

 We now generate a new dataset consisting of 100 noisy sine-waves ($\sigma{\{l,i,o\}} = 5$) shifted in phase between 0 and π .
 The data is split uniformly into two halves and the first is used for training and the second for testing.
 We want to evaluate how well the kernel is capable of generalising over the training data.
 To that end we regress from the proportion of the training data to the test data and evaluate how the prediction error changes by altering this proportion.
 The prediction is performed using simple least-square regression over the kernel induced feature space.
-In Figure 6, the results are shown using different sizes of the training data.
-As shown, the path kernel performs significantly better compared to the global alignment kernel and the results improve with the size of the training dataset.
+Figure 5b shows the results using different sizes of the training data; The path kernel performs significantly better compared to the global alignment kernel and the results improve with the size of the training dataset.
 Interestingly, the global alignment kernel produces very different results dependent on the size of the training dataset indicating that it is severely over-fitting the data.

-Figure 6: The above figure depicts the RMS error when predicting the phase shift from a noisy sine waveform by a regression over the feature space induced by the kernels.
-The red bars correspond to the global alignment kernel and the green bars to the path kernel.
+Fig. 5 The left figure displays the classification rate for predicting the waveform type using an SVM classifier in the feature space defined by the Global Alignment Kernel (blue) and the Path Kernel (green).
+The x-axis depicts the noise level parametrized by $\sigma{\{l,i,o\}}$.
+The right figure depicts the RMS error when predicting the phase shift from a noisy sine waveform by a regression over the feature space induced by the kernels.
+The red bars correspond to the Global Alignment Kernel and the green bars to the Path Kernel.
 The y-axis shows the error in percentage of phase, while the x-axis indicates the size of the training dataset.
+The test set has a constant size of 50

-5 CONCLUSIONS
+5 Conclusions